nfdi4plants/Swate/.github/ISSUE_TEMPLATE/alphaBug_report.md

 **OS and framework information (please complete the following information):**
  - OS: [e.g. Windows 10]
- - MS Excel: [e.g. Excel Desktop, Excel Online; Standalone]
+ - Browser [e.g. Chrome, Safari, Opera ..]

 **Describe the bug**
 - [ ] A clear and concise description of what the bug is